 \subsection{Description of data set and parameters}

 In this study the electricity consumption and occupancy (ECO) data set published by \cite{beckel2014eco} is used.
 This data set includes 1 Hz electricity usage measured by smart meters and occupancy labels gathered through a tablet computer and a passive infrared sensor.
 In this study, the data set is sampled with a sampling rate $\Delta t=15$ min and an episode is defined over a day.
-Totally $2700$ samples (each a vector with length of 96) are used and split into training, validation, and test with ratio \mbox{70:10:20} respectively.
-The validation dataset is used to set the values of hyperparameters for each algorithms and is discussed in the next section.
-The desired constant load is $l_c = 0.7$ kW and the parameters of the battery are as follows: $C_{\RB} = 10$ kWh, $e_{\RB}=1$, $q_{\RB}^{max}=-q_{\RB}^{min}=4kW$, $\LOC_{RB}^{max}=1$ and $\LOC_{\RB}^{min}=0$.
+Totally $2700$ samples (each a vector with length of 96) are used and split into training, validation, and test sets with ratio \mbox{70:10:20}, respectively.
+The validation dataset is used to set the values of the hyperparameters for each algorithm, which are discussed in the next section.
+The desired constant load is $l_c = 0.7$ kW and the parameters of the battery are as follows: $C_{\RB} = 10$ kWh, $e_{\RB}=1$, $q_{\RB}^{\max}=-q_{\RB}^{\min}=4$ kW, $\LOC_{RB}^{\max}=1$ and $\LOC_{\RB}^{\min}=0$.
 We consider the winter Time-of-Use tariff offered by Ontario/Canada, in which the off-peak price is $\$0.101$ kWh during 19:00 to 7:00, the mid-peak price is $\$ 0.144$ kWh during 11:00 to 17:00, and the on-peak price is $\$0.208$ kWh during 7:00 to 11:00 and during 17:00 to 19:00.